eic/drich-dev/README.md

     possible; you may also need to update your Singularity/Docker image (`eic-shell --upgrade`)
-- be mindful of which branch you are on in each repository, especially if you have several active merge requests
+- be mindful of which branch you are on in each repository, especially if you have several active pull requests
   - for example, `irt` requires the new `eicd` components and datatypes, which at the time of writing this have not been merged to `eicd` `master`
   - use `./check_branches.sh` to quickly check which branches you are on in all